 2. Vinyl banners can be of very high resolution and quality.
 Imagine being able to scale up an image to large sizes without losing clarity.

 3. Printable vinyl is a very economical medium for onsite advertising and display.

 With the question of ‘What is vinyl printing’ answered, let’s focus on the bigger picture – The different and many uses of custom printable vinyl.

 The Large-Scale Print Capability of Producing Custom Vinyl Banners

 All of us have seen large rolls of cloth in garment stores.
 Printable vinyl rolls have a similar form.

-In our printing unit, we have rolls of 3, 4 and 5 feet width.
+In our printing unit, we have rolls of 3, 4, and 5 feet in width.
 These rolls are tightly wound and can run anywhere from 100 – 170 feet in length.
-(To put things into perspective, that’s almost half the length of a 100 metre dash.)
+(To put things into perspective, that’s almost half the length of a 100-meter dash.)
 This allows us to serve you a seamless print of 5 feet in width and 150 feet in length.

-An important part of answering the question of ‘what is vinyl printing’ is understanding vinyl as a medium.
-Printable vinyls are essentially made of a smooth and coated plastic.
-There are two sides to a vinyl:
+An important part of answering the question of ‘what is vinyl printing?’ is understanding vinyl as a medium.
+Printable vinyl is essentially made of a smooth and coated plastic.
+There are two sides to the vinyl media:

 The print industry also refers to vinyl rolls as SAV viz.
 Self Adhesive Vinyl.

 For now, imagine a large sticker roll made of plastic.
 As stated above, this roll is specially coated to receive inks.
 And it is this coating that makes extremely high-resolution printing possible.